yzdxs/learn-anything/quotes/readme.md

 ## [After years of meditation, thousands of "out of body" experiences and one very significant, particular meditation I've come to the conclusion that I am not in the world, but the world is within "me".](https://www.reddit.com/r/Psychonaut/comments/5swt7m/what_is_the_craziest_thought_you_believe_in/ddin787/)

+## heaven, it's anywhere but where you are

+## So then, let’s suppose that you were able every night to dream any dream you wanted to dream, and that you could for example have the power within one night to dream 75 years of time, or any length of time you wanted to have.
+  And you would, naturally, as you began on this adventure of dreams, you would fulfill all your wishes.
+You would have every kind of pleasure during your sleep.
+And after several nights of 75 years of total pleasure each you would say “Well that was pretty great”.
+But now let’s have a surprise, let’s have a dream which isn’t under control, where something is gonna happen to me that I don’t know what it's gonna be.
+  And you would dig that and would come out of that and you would say “Wow that was a close shave, wasn’t it?”.
+Then you would get more and more adventurous and you would make further- and further-out gambles what you would dream.
+And finally, you would dream where you are now.
+You would dream the dream of living the life that you are actually living today.
+  That would be within the infinite multiplicity of choices you would have.
+Of playing that you weren't god, because the whole nature of the godhead, according to this idea, is to play that he is not.
+So in this idea then, everybody is fundamentally the ultimate reality, not god in a politically kingly sense, but god in the sense of being the self, the deep-down basic whatever there is.
+And you are all that, only you are pretending you are not. ✨

+## Before enlightenment, chop wood, carry water.
+After enlightenment, chop wood, carry water. ✨

+# cosmos

+## The cosmos is within us.
+We are made of star-stuff.
+We are a way for the universe to know itself.

+### Carl Sagan

+## In the beginning the Universe was created.
+This has made a lot of people very angry and been widely regarded as a bad move.

 # intelligence